• Skip to primary navigation

 • Salsa Romesco - Delicious Spanish sauce made with almonds, hazelnuts, roasted red peppers, and garlic.

-• Easy Mojo Picon - a traditional Canary Island sauce made with garlic, peppers, vinegar, and olive oil - is the perfect accompaniment to any meal.
+• Easy Mojo Picon or Mojo Verde (Canarian Green Sauce) - traditional Canary Island sauces made with garlic, vinegar, and olive oil.

 Vegan Spanish Omelette FAQS